 The Visionary Research Fund offers opportunities for donors to make a major difference within a broad range of engagement.

 Projects can range from those requiring two-year “seed” funding, at the level of $100,000 and above; to larger multi-investigator “break-through” projects that seek to develop an advanced experimental tool or a new research capability that can transform a field, at the level of $500,000 and above; to multidisciplinary “institute-scale” programs where support can have tremendous, far-reaching impact due to the collective vision and talents of the research team, at the level of $5M and above.

 The university will work with potential donors to help align their philanthropic objectives with Cornell’s priorities in basic science research.
 Private investment will allow our most talented researchers to pursue exciting opportunities for discovery and help ensure that advances in scientific knowledge continue to flourish on the Cornell campus.

-For more information about Visionary Research Fund giving opportunities, please contact Senior Vice Provost for Research Robert Buhrman.
+For more information about Visionary Research Fund giving opportunities, please contact Vice Provost for Research Emmanuel Giannelis.